Remote Electrical Neuromodulation for Migraines - CAM 701171

 American Headache Society

-In 2021, the American Headache Society (AHS) issued guidance on the integration of new migraine treatments, including REN, into clinical practice.4 The AHS addressed the use of neuromodulatory devices as a group that included electrical trigeminal nerve stimulation, noninvasive vagus nerve stimulation, single-pulse transcranial magnetic stimulation and REN; no guidance specific to REN use was issued.
+In 2021, AHS issued guidance on the integration of new migraine treatments, including REN, into clinical practice.4 The AHS addressed the use of neuromodulatory devices as a group that included electrical trigeminal nerve stimulation, noninvasive vagus nerve stimulation, single-pulse transcranial magnetic stimulation, and REN; no guidance specific to REN use was issued.

 The AHS determined that initiation of a neuromodulatory device is appropriate when all of the following criteria are met: